secretstartups/handbook/development/growth/product-intelligence/gitlab_com_performance_dashboard.html.md

 ### What does it contain in common with the main dashboard?

-This has all of the same graphs as the same dashboard, but limited to a specifif route.
+This has all of the same graphs as the same dashboard, but limited to a specific route.

 This can be used to get more information on a specific route to identify trends for the route that should be considered for prioritization to resolve.